melissa-epstein/sontag/README.md

-This repository contains front-end of Sontag website.
+This repository contains front-end of the Sontag website.

 Each file *.html here is a page on the website. course.html is universal for pages of all courses.